Genomicist/1/README.md

 ## Updates
-Version 1.1: RoaRyViz is available on shiny app: https://davidtong28.shinyapps.io/RoaRyViz/ The new RoaRyViz features an accessory genome heatmap, which is able to infer gene gain and loss in sublineages.
+Version 1.1: RoaRyViz is available on shiny app: https://davidtong28.shinyapps.io/RoaRyViz/

+The new RoaRyViz features an accessory genome heatmap, which is able to infer gene gain and loss between sublineages.

 ## Installation